aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/built-in-project-property-collection/_index.md

 ### Q5: Where can I find additional support and resources for Aspose.Tasks for .NET?

 A5: You can visit the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15) for community support and browse through the documentation for comprehensive guidance.

+### Q6: Can I programmatically add a new built‑in property?

+A6: Built‑in properties are predefined by the Project schema, but you can add custom properties via the `ExtendedAttributes` collection.

+### Q7: How do I save changes after modifying properties?

+A7: Call `project.Save("UpdatedProject.mpp")` specifying the desired format; the library will write all changes back to the file.

+---

+**Last Updated:** 2026-03-21
+**Tested With:** Aspose.Tasks 24.12 for .NET
+**Author:** Aspose

 {{< /blocks/products/pf/tutorial-page-section >}}